gofenris/gofenris.github.io/content/post/data-leadership-cohort.md

 * **Yotam Amit** -- The Movement Cooperative

 The cohort was organized and facilitated by
 * **Aman Ahuja** -- Founder, Fenris Network.
-[Fenris](https://gofenris.com) supports teams developing responsible data systems for public benefit through collaborative co-design of product strategy, equitable data governance, and targeted technical assistance.
 * **Sean McDonald** -- Co-founder, Digital Public.
+* **Allen Gunn** -- Executive Director, Aspiration.

+You can find more information on each of the 2022 Data Leadership Cohort members on [Aspiration's program page]( https://aspirationtech.org/programs/leadership/data/cohort/2022).

+## About the Organizers

 [Digital Public](https://www.digitalpublic.io/) is a public interest data governance firm.
 We help communities, companies, and institutions realize rights in, against, and through digital systems.
-* **Allen Gunn** -- Executive Director, Aspiration.

 [Aspiration](https://aspirationtech.org/) connects nonprofit organizations, free and open source projects, philanthropic funders and activists with strategic frameworks, technology solutions, data skills that help them realize their missions.

-You can find more information on each of the 2022 Data Leadership Cohort members on [Aspiration's program page]( https://aspirationtech.org/programs/leadership/data/cohort/2022).
+[Fenris](https://gofenris.com) supports teams developing responsible data systems for public benefit through collaborative co-design of product strategy, equitable data governance, and targeted technical assistance.